Equestrian Statue of Theodore Roosevelt (New York City)

 Equestrian Statue of Theodore Roosevelt is a 1939 bronze sculpture by James Earle Fraser.
-It was located on public park land at the American Museum of Natural History, New York City.
+It was located on public park land at the American Museum of Natural History in New York City.
 The equestrian statue depicts Theodore Roosevelt on horseback.
 Walking on either side of him are two men, on one side a Native American and on the other, a sub-Saharan African.

 The statue has provoked increasing criticism for its hierarchical implications, and there were calls to remove it beginning in 2017.
-On June 21, 2020, the Museum announced that it was asking city officials to remove the statue.
+On June 21, 2020, the museum announced that it was asking city officials to remove the statue.
 New York Mayor Bill de Blasio supported the removal, as did Roosevelt's great-grandson, Theodore Roosevelt IV, and great-great-grandson Kermit Roosevelt III.
 The New York City Public Design Commission voted unanimously on June 21, 2021, to relocate the statue.
 The statue was removed on January 20, 2022.

 History

 It was dedicated on October 27, 1940.
 Cast by Gorham Manufacturing Company, Providence, RI.